 Sandia Seed Company

-Hatch Red Hot - Sandia Hot Heirloom Chile Seeds
+Hatch Red Hot - Sandia Hot Chile Seeds

-Hatch Red Hot - Sandia Hot Heirloom Chile Seeds
+Hatch Red Hot - Sandia Hot Chile Seeds

-This Hatch Red Hot is ideal for making red chile powder because of its thin-walled skin.
+This Sandia Hot is ideal for making red chile powder because of its thin-walled skin.
 Peppers reach full size when they are green in color and when left on the plant they will mature to red.
-The thin skin of this variety makes it better for dehydration than the NuMex Sandia Select which has thicker flesh.
-The 6”-9” pods have a spicy chile flavor and mature early and produce well in high temperatures.
-The thin walls allow it to dry quickly after harvest for making red chile powder.
+Their thinner skin make them better for dehydration than the NuMex Sandia Select with its thicker flesh.
+The 6-9” pods have a great flavor, mature early, and produce well in hot temperatures.
 Plants grow 30-36” tall.

 Capsicum annuum (80 days) Heirloom - Open-Pollinated - Untreated